 Note that the top line of the file contains information (meta-data) about the data set, including its name.
-When you open the file in IGB, you'll see this "name" attribute again in the track label.
+When you open the file in IGB, the name will appear as the track label.

 Partial data loading using tabix indexed files